Andrettin/Wyrmsun/readme.txt

 - Added Norse Lumber Mill (graphics by Jinn).
 - Added Norse Smithy (graphics by Jinn).

+* Heroes
+- Fixed issue which caused Gunpowder Infantry heroes who equipped items that granted fire damage to shoot a fire arrow instead of a bullet.

 * Scenarios
 - The Hlesing Tribe no longer starts off at war with other Germanic tribes in the Thunraz's Servant scenario.